joeblew999/3d-printers/docs/bambu_x1.md

 - **LAN Mode (local, preferred for automation):**
   - Enable LAN Mode on the printer; note IP and access code (screen).
   - Open TLS WebSocket to `wss://<ip>:8883` (self-signed cert; use `InsecureSkipVerify` in dev).
-  - Authenticate by sending JSON login with the access code; exchange JSON messages thereafter.
+  - Authenticate by sending JSON login with the access code; exchange JSON messages thereafter (status, echo, jobs).
   - Discovery is usually via printer UDP broadcast; you can also set static IP and skip discovery.
 - **Cloud:** Bambu account via Bambu Studio; traffic goes through vendor cloud.
 - **Offline file:** microSD with G-code; no network needed.